aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 ```

 we can do this in Truck class and all other classes which uses Engine.
-In future if we create a new type of engine "SolarEngine" we can easily swap it without worrying of changes in any of our Vehicle classes.
+In future, if we create a new type of engine "SolarEngine" we can easily swap it without worrying about changes in any of our Vehicle classes.

 <br/>